elevy99927/docker/docs/Chapter-14.md

 Each container gets its own **isolated network stack** but can be connected using Docker’s network types.

 ---

+## **Why is Container Networking Necessary?**
+Containers are designed to be **isolated** environments.
+Running independent applications or services.
+However, **containers need to communicate with each other** and with external systems.
+Some common scenarios where networking is required:

+**Multi-Container Applications** – A web app running in one container needs to communicate with a database running in another.
+**Service Discovery** – Microservices architectures require containers to dynamically find and connect to each other.
+**Load Balancing & Scaling** – When multiple containers run the same service, traffic must be distributed among them.
+**External Connectivity** – Some containers need internet access to pull updates, or expose services to users.

+Without networking, each container would be **completely isolated**, preventing applications from working together.

+---
 ### **🛠 Types of Docker Networks**

 | Network Type | Description | Use Case |